-Our journey to the Sermon-Dialogue-Sermon experience with Rev. Fr.
-Jude Thaddeus Langeh, cmf, began in the month of July 2022 when he consulted me to participate in his thesis, which I freely accepted.
+Resume of my experience of the Sermon-Dialogue-Sermon with Rev. Fr.
+Jude Langeh, cmf participate in his thesis, which I freely accepted.
 To begin, I was given the book titled Preaching in the Purple Zone by Leah D. Schade, which helped to prepare me before the training session I later had with two others under the guidance of Rev. Fr.
 Jude Langeh.
 I must confess it has been an enriching experience not only for me but as well for my parishioners who still crave for this prophetic conversation and dialogue to continue.